0u812/pysemgen/docs/index.rst

    contain the root `toctree` directive.

 ############
-Semantic Annotations for Biological Models
+pysemgen
 ############

-Semantic Annotations
+Semantic Annotations for Biological Models
 ====================================

 This Python package is a `Py4J <https://www.py4j.org/>`_ wrapper for `SemGen <https://github.com/SemBioProcess/SemGen>`_, a